-Our Employee On-Boarding Program is an internal Bank training program that is comprised of a comprehensive curriculum that welcomes new hire employees into the Civista Bank family.
-This program commences with our

-New Hire Orientation.
+Our Employee On-Boarding Program is an internal Bank training program that is comprised of a comprehensive curriculum that welcomes new hire employees to the Civista Bank team.
+This program commences with our New Hire Orientation.
 Topics covered in the New Hire Orientation include our Employee Handbook, our Code of Conduct and a Personal and Professional Development course.
 New hire employees are also introduced to the Human Resources Department, the Information Technology Department and the Learning and Development Department to commence the process by which we create and grow a strong Civista Bank culture.
 Our Employee On-Boarding Training Program also requires new hire employees to complete our Financial Literacy Program to familiarize these employees with the program that we present to customers throughout the communities that we serve.

 Our Compliance Training Program (Civista University), as part of our employee training, includes a series of assigned courses through our learning management system.
 These courses are assigned to specific employees based upon the Civista Bank department within which the employee is employed, the role that the employee serves within that department and the educational needs of the employee; all in an effort to continually grow the educational base of Civista Bank employees.
 All employees are assigned required compliance courses and are monitored for completion.
-In 2022 and 2021 Civista Bank attained a 100% completion rate of all required Compliance Training courses.
-Topics covered in the Compliance Training Program (Civista University) include Safety and Security, Privacy, Confidentiality, Anti Money Laundering, the Home Mortgage Disclosure Act (HMDA), Mortgage Fraud-Identifying Red Flags, the Flood Disaster Protection Act, the Fair Credit Reporting Act, the Bank Secrecy Act (BSA), Avoiding Unfair or Deceptive Acts, Stopping Harassment, Stopping Inequitable Treatment and Behavior, Working Ethically, Building Teams and Cyber Security.
-Civista Bank's Risk Department and Human Resources Department also require training for all employees on Detecting and Preventing Elder Financial Abuse, our Customer Complaint Policy and Procedures and Creating Strong Passwords.
+In 2023, 2022 and 2021 Civista Bank attained a completion rate of over 99% of all required Compliance Training courses.
+Topics covered in the Compliance Training Program (Civista University) include Safety and Security, Privacy, Confidentiality, Anti Money Laundering, the Home Mortgage Disclosure Act (HMDA), Mortgage Fraud-Identifying Red Flags, the Flood Disaster Protection Act, the Fair Credit Reporting Act, the Bank Secrecy Act (BSA), Avoiding Unfair or Deceptive Acts, Stopping Harassment, Stopping Inequitable Treatment and Behavior, Working Ethically, Workplace Violence, Building Teams and Cyber Security.
+Civista Bank's Risk Department and Human Resources Department also require training for all employees on Detecting and Preventing Elder Financial Abuse, our Customer Complaint Policy and Procedures and Creating Strong

+Passwords.
 Additionally, all departments are required to take quarterly training classes that are specific to their area of responsibility.

 Civista also provides virtual training for our retail employees.
 A hybrid learning model is provided and delivered to our employees virtually.
 It is facilitated by an instructor and provides hands on observation and coaching on a one-on-one basis.
+Courses focus on front line skills and system development, new account opening, consumer lending and business account opening.
+In 2023, a customer experience workshop was added for all new hires that was scheduled within 90 to 120 days after basic course completion.